-Planned early induction
+Planned early birth

-If you decide to choose a planned early induction, then we would usually arrange to induce your labour as soon as a midwife is available to look after you.
-The length of time it takes to arrange a planned early induction will vary depending on the capacity of the unit at the time.

-Inducing your labour means that we use medication (in the form of a hormone drip) to start your labour.
+If you decide to choose a planned early birth, then we would usually arrange to induce your labour as soon as a midwife is available to look after you.
+Inducing your labour means that we use medication (in the form of hormones) to bring on labour.